 Entertainment's Swiss Army Knife THIS... is Fard Muhammad

-Background: Drone photo and tilt-shift effect by Fard Muhammad
+Background: Drone photo and tilt-shift effect by me

 Recent News The latest projects and fun things...

 Background: Photo at Stage 10 at Warner Bros.
-Studios by Fard Muhammad
+Studios by me

-Acting and On-Screen Performance The camera likes me.
+Acting & On-Screen Performance The camera likes me...
+I think.

-Trained by Chelltoine Productions and McKay Arts for on-screen acting, I’ve been on-camera for many productions.
+Trained by The Takeda Technique, Chelltoine Productions, and McKay Arts for on-screen acting, I’ve been in many on-camera productions.

 You can see me in movies like Jesus, Bro! and Another Cinema Snob Movie.

 In online media, I was the co-lead on the ClickHole video 500 lb.
-Man, where I played one of the “two 250 lb. men” that the 500 lb. man split into.
+Man, garnering almost 20M views across YouTube and other social media platforms.

 Additionally, I’ve been a part of the on-screen ensemble for the Nostalgia Critic web series and have made several guest appearances in the web series Atop the Fourth Wall.
 I have also co-starred and wrote questions for the online game show Pop Quiz Hot Shot.